iankath/frontdesk/README.md

-Front desk is a system designed for to increase receiptionists effictiveness.
+Front desk is a system designed to increase receiptionists effictiveness.

 The system is still work in progress